FelixNoessler/RGrasslandTraitSim/README.md

 # RGrasslandTraitSim

-An R-package to wrap the GrasslandTraitSim.jl
+An R-package to wrap the GrasslandTraitSim.jl simulation model.